Frequently Asked Questions

 Do CASA Volunteer Advocates make a difference?

-Studies show that if a child has a CASA volunteer they are more likely to receive needed services, such as health care, therapy, and education.
+Studies show that if a child has a CASA Volunteer they are more likely to receive needed services, such as health care, therapy, and education.
 These children are more likely to be adopted, rather than languish in long-term care.
-Read more about the effectiveness of CASA volunteer advocates.